Neck Pain & Tension Headache Relief in St Albans

 Most Treatments Push Down.
 We Lift Up.

 Massage and physio compress tight muscle from above.
 Cupping does the opposite.
 It lifts and decompresses the tissue, reaching the fascial layer underneath where chronic neck tension actually lives.
-Combined with deep tissue work and Hijama, it addresses what other treatments miss.
+Combined with Hijama and deep tissue work, it addresses what other treatments miss.

 Is This Right For You?